 3. In what way is the Panoptican efficient?

-he who is subjected to a field of visibility … assumes responsibility for the constraints of power … he becomes the principle of his own subjection”.
+who is subjected to a field of visibility … assumes responsibility for the

 The panopticon system is efficient thanks to the fictitious relation causing a real subjection.
 It removes the need to use force when taming an inmate.
 All the inefficiencies that come with such a requirement, such as bars and chains, are replaced with the strategic placement of separations and openings.
 The fortress-like architecture of older lawful 'houses of security' is now a simple, economic geometry of a 'house of certainty'.